Rasshua/Rasshua/README.md

 # QA Engineer

-**Quality Assurance:**

-- Currently I specialize in testing websites, web applications and API testing
+Having successfully worked on a lot of commercial projects, I am now a confident and driven QA Engineer.
+I have extensive experience in functional testing of web pages and web applications.
+I am also good at backend testing, API testing and working with PostgreSQL databases.
+I have proven myself in organizing and managing testing processes in a development team.
+Finally I am a good mentor and teacher.

+Among my absolute strengths are the ability to create a warm, friendly atmosphere in a team and the willingness to help to achieve a common goal.

+**QA Abilities:**

+- Testing types: Functional testing, Usability testing, Cross-platform testing
-- Testing: Requirements & Documentation, Desktop apps, Websites, Web apps, API, MySQL
+- Testing areas: Requirements & Documentation, Websites, Web apps, API, SQL databases, Desktop apps
 - Testing documentation: test plans, test cases, bug reports, test reports
-- Testing tools: Charles Proxy, SoapUI, Postman, MySQL Workbench, DevTools, Android Studio
+- Testing tools: Chrome DevTools, Postman, SoapUI, Charles Proxy, pgAdmin, MySQL Workbench
-- Team Workspace tools: Testrail, Qase, Jira, Confluence
+- Team Workspace tools: Trello, Testrail, Qase, Jira, Confluence

 **Other IT Skills**

-- IP Networking
 - Git & GitHub
 - Virtualization & Virtual machines
 - Linux CLI & basics of Linux administration
 - Bash Scripting language
+- IP Networking

 20+ years of experience as a **telecommunications network engineer**.